dakuglin/ReadmeGenerator09/sampleReadMe.md

 This project is licensed under MIT.

-## Contrubuting
+## Contributing

-Provide guidlines for how other developers can contrubute.
+Provide guidelines for how other developers can contrubute.

 ## Tests